 The PureCare PCFRIOP602 Reversible Hybrid Pillow features a reversible design with down alternative fill with quilted zones on one side.
 The other side contains ventilated gel to flip when it gets hot.
 This product comes with another pillow insert between both sides to adjust your support level.

-Customers on Amazon rate this luxury pillow 3.5 out of 5 stars.
 While most customers were happy with the cooling features, some complained that they could still sense a chemical smell a week later.

 [amazon link=”B006JQ48JI” title=” Sleep Innovations Contour Memory Foam Pillow “/]